Brokerage Fee Explained

 Brokerage Fee / Realtor Incentives to MLS Member Agents

 The Utah Real Estate Purchase Contract (the "REPC") notes in Section 5: CONFIRMATION OF AGENCY DISCLOSURE.
 Buyer and Seller acknowledge prior written receipt of agency disclosure provided by their respective agent that has disclosed the agency relationships confirmed below.
-At the signing of the REPC:
+At the signing of the REPC.

 Note: Buyers or Buyer Agents may be difficult to deal with or may not want to deal directly with the Seller.
 Our Full Service and Traditional Service, put us on the front line.
 The additional cost for this added Broker involvement in the selling process goes a long way.
 We negotiate contracts every day.
 Experience is our best value.
 Our Goal is to avoid problems, wasted time and transactions that do not close.

-Lean on us.
+We are always here, Lean on us.